Skip to content

 1.10 Dissemination of EV visits

-Outcomes of EV visits will be disseminated to the appropriate staff via e-mail and recorded in their course folder.
-If there are any actions to be taken, timescales will be agreed and adhered to.
+Outcomes of EV visits will be disseminated to the appropriate staff via e-mail and recorded in their course folder If there are any actions to be taken, timescales will be agreed and adhered to.

 Section 2 - Resources

-2.1 Policies and Procedures must be documented and reviewed to ensure full compliance with the SQA quality criteria.
+2.1 Policies and Procedures must be documented and reviewed to ensure full compliance with the QS quality criteria.
 Assessors and internal verifiers must be competent to assess and internally verify, in line with the requirements of the qualification

 Assessors